voodoos/opam-repository-index/README.md

 # What the feature does...

-✅ Every usages of types, values, constructors and labels in *ml files* in the entirer workspace
+✅ Every usages of types, values, constructors and labels in *ml files* in the entire workspace

 ✅ Usages of modules (like in `include M`) in *ml* files